quincy3656/Share/README.md

 # Qs Share
-Beginner scripts in and bash or whatever else I feel like trying.
-If you are reading this then I have shared this to you and you may use these scripts or modify them in anyway.
+Beginner scripts in and bash or python mostly.
+These will mostly be scripts I have created to learn said language and may be reinventing the wheel a little in some cases.
+You may use these scripts or modify them in anyway as long it is for personal use only.